microsoft/datashaper/javascript/tables/docs/tables.api.md

 //
 // @public (undocumented)
 export function isValidNumber(value: string): boolean;

-// Warning: (ae-missing-release-tag) "lineTerminatorIsValid" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function lineTerminatorIsValid(value: string): boolean;

-// Warning: (ae-missing-release-tag) "lineTerminators" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const lineTerminators: Set<string>;

-// Warning: (ae-missing-release-tag) "mapProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function mapProps(type: ParserType, options?: ParserOptions): CSVParseOptions | ParseConfig_2;

-// Warning: (ae-missing-release-tag) "mapToArqueroOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function mapToArqueroOptions(options?: ParserOptions): CSVParseOptions;

-// Warning: (ae-missing-release-tag) "mapToPapaParseOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function mapToPapaParseOptions(options?: ParserOptions): ParseConfig_2;

-// Warning: (ae-missing-release-tag) "nRows" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function nRows(data: any[], nRows: number): any[];

-// Warning: (ae-missing-release-tag) "papaParsePropsMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const papaParsePropsMap: {
-    comment: string;
-    lineTerminator: string;
-    skipBlankLines: string;
-    nRows: string;
-};

-// Warning: (ae-missing-release-tag) "papaParseSupportedOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const papaParseSupportedOptions: Set<string>;

 // Warning: (ae-missing-release-tag) "parseArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //